benfeely/homeserver-base-personal/network-setup.md

    - IP address 100.126.222.114 appears to be a Tailscale IP

 The Tailscale setup allows secure access to internal services from anywhere without requiring traditional port forwarding through the internet-facing WAN interfaces.
 All required Tailscale port forwarding rules are currently enabled.

+## Home Automation

+### Hubitat Elevation C-8 Controllers

+My home automation system is built around two Hubitat Elevation C-8 hubs for wider coverage and redundancy:

+1. **Primary Hub (Home)**:
+   - Located in the main house
+   - IP Address: 10.10.10.5 (Static Network)
+   - DNS Name: hubitat-home.home.banjonet.com
+   - Manages primary Z-Wave and Zigbee devices throughout the main residence

+2. **Secondary Hub (Garage)**:
+   - Located in the detached garage
+   - IP Address: 10.10.10.6 (Static Network)
+   - DNS Name: hubitat-garage.home.banjonet.com
+   - Provides extended coverage for devices in and around the garage area
+   - Serves as a backup for critical automations

+Both hubs are on the Static Network (10.10.10.0/24) but need to communicate with devices on the IoT Network (10.10.13.0/24), which is facilitated through specific firewall rules as documented in the [IP Planning](ip-planning.md) document.